-Although it’s very cool to post on the corporate message board: ‘Hey - why don’t we save the company millions of dollars by using Linux, Gmail and OpenOffice ?’, there are obvious barriers (security and Excel luddites to name but two) to large corporations adopting server based software.
+Although it’s very cool to post on the corporate message board: ‘Hey - why don’t we save the company millions of dollars by using Linux, Gmail and OpenOffice ?’, there are obvious barriers (security and Excel Luddites to name but two) to large corporations adopting server based software.

 However, I always thought Google Mail would be an obvious fit for academic institutions to reduce the costs of software licenses and IT management.
 Adoption of such ‘software as a service’ would make sense as although some students are ’late risers’, the majority could also be classified as ’early adopters’ who are comfortable with the technology.